 - regular house meetings

-- shared responsibility for maintenance and food preparation
+- shared responsibility for housekeeping (e.g. food preparation, cleaning, lawn care, etc.)

 - limiting your extracurricular activities and employment obligations to be fully engaged in the PN activities